saeed-mashhadi/saeed-mashhadi/README.md

 ### Key points
-*   Designing and developing and testing game for the Android platform []
+*   Designing and developing and testing game for the Android platform:
 *   Basketball Challenge
 *   Wrong Move
 *   The Cube Move